 The summary table deals only with describing the risks and their possible impacts/triggers, and how they have been scored.
 The actions BHA is taking to mitigate each risk are described in the Risk Register itself.
-For example, the BHA Business Continuity Plan is updated continuously to take account of Covid-19 risks and the measures that the Association has put in place, or may need to put in place.

 Risk Register Summary: BHA's "Top 8" Risks